slviajero/tinybasic/MANUAL.md

 prints to a file.

+PRINT ends a line with LF.
+No CR is sent at the end of a line.

 ### LET

 LET assigns an expression to a variable.
 It can be ommited and is only added to the language set to ensure compatibility.
 Typical LET statement would be